 A crash course in merino wool:

-- There are different grades of merino wool fineness from 17 to 25 μm – superfine (with a soft texture similar to cashmere) to strong respectively
+- There are different grades of merino wool fineness from 17 to 25 μm – superfine to strong respectively.
+The superfine merino has a soft texture similar to cashmere.

-- Wicks moisture and transports it to the outer side of the garment so that the wearer might not even feel wet
+- Wicks moisture and transports it to the outer side of the garment so that it could evaporate.
+This way, the wearer of a merino wool garment might not even feel wet.

-- Provides lightweight insulation, retains body heat and feels warm even when wet
+- Provides lightweight insulation allowing body heat retention.
+Moreover, merino feels warm even when wet.

-- It’s much less likely (than traditional wool) to irritate the skin
+- Has no-itch properties that make it much less likely than traditional wool to irritate the skin.

-- It has many positive characteristics of synthetic fibers
+- Merino wool has many positive characteristics of synthetic fibers that make them suitable for sportswear and activewear.

-- Blends well with various man-made materials for increased functionality (durability, moisture management, and thermoregulation, elasticity, etc.)
+- Blends well with various man-made materials for increased functionality (durability, moisture management, thermoregulation, elasticity, etc.).

-- Merino wool is considered one of the luxury yarns; it’s more expensive than other typical fibers used for making winter and cold weather socks such as traditional wool, cotton or basic synthetic fibers such as polyester, nylon, acrylic, polypropylene, and elastane
+- Merino wool is considered one of the luxury yarns.
+It’s more expensive than other typical fibers used for making winter and cold weather socks such as traditional wool, and cotton or basic synthetic fibers such as polyester, nylon, acrylic, polypropylene, and elastane.

 #3 Synthetics are used for improved functionality

-Man-made fabrics and materials are quite popular among manufacturers of winter socks because they are modified to meet specific requirements of the wearer.
-For example, polyester and nylon are famous for their durability and high abrasion resistance, acrylic is lightweight and has a wool-like feel, polypropylene is tough and flexible and remains dry while transporting moisture (just like polyester), whereas spandex or elastane or Lycra is used because of its exceptional elasticity and good recovery properties.
+Man-made fabrics and materials are quite popular among manufacturers of winter socks because they are modified to meet the specific requirements of the wearer.
+For example, polyester and nylon are famous for their durability and high abrasion resistance.
+Acrylic is lightweight and has a wool-like feel, whereas polypropylene (olefin) is tough and flexible and remains dry while transporting moisture (just like polyester).
+Spandex (elastane or Lycra) is used because of its exceptional elasticity and good recovery properties.
 While man-made materials have many positive characteristics, they do not come without disadvantages.
 Some of these disadvantages include odor retention (polyester, polypropylene), poor elasticity, pilling (nylon and polyester), low melting point, heat shrinkage, fibrillation (acrylic), poor dimensional stability or elongation at break, etc.

 Note that there are various merino and synthetic blends with different wool/synthetics ratios.
-The manufacturer might have a ton of reasons for manufacturing a particular blend – from lowering the costs to achieving better functionality (increased durability, insulation, elasticity, etc.).
-So more merino does not always mean better quality product (for instance, more merino wool content means softer and warmer but also less durable garment) just as less merino content does not always mean a poor quality product.
+The manufacturer might have a ton of reasons for manufacturing a particular blend – from lowering the costs to achieving better functionality such as increased durability, insulation, elasticity, etc. So more merino does not always mean a better quality product.
+Higher merino wool content, for instance, means a softer and warmer but also less durable garment.
+Similarly, less merino content does not always mean a poor-quality product.

 Cushioning

-An important function of winter socks is to cushion and insulate the feet.
-Tightly woven socks provide more support, better cushioning, and feel more comfortable against the skin.
-It’s important because socks should also reduce friction between the foot and the inside surfaces of the boot.
-Usually, high-quality socks have different densities of material at different points for more cushioning or warmth or both.
+Winter socks serve a crucial role in keeping our feet warm and comfortable.
+Their tightly woven design provides ample support, ample cushioning, and a soft feel against the skin.
+This is important because, in addition to keeping our feet warm, socks also play a role in reducing friction between the foot and the inside of our boots.
+Typically, high-quality socks have different densities of material at different points for more cushioning or warmth or both.
 Such points with added cushioning are often heels and soles.
 The density of the fabric within the sock plays a crucial role in the protection of the foot.
 The extra padding also makes the socks warmer, more comfortable, and reduces the chances of blister formation.

 Thickness and warmth